 Our Editors independently research, test, and rate the best products.
 We only make money if you purchase a product through our links, and we never accept free products from manufacturers.
 Learn more

-Looking for a new pair of snowshoes to take your winter hiking to the next level?
-Over the last 8 years, we have tested close to 20 unique pairs, bringing you 11 of the best for this update.
-Our testers have spent hours stomping through deep powder in Wyoming, striding down groomed trails in Colorado, and approaching alpine objectives in California's Sierra Nevada.
-Through all conditions, we put these snowshoes through the wringer to bring you an honest review on their real-world performance.
-No matter where you hike this winter, we'll help you find a model to suit your needs and budget.
+Looking for a new pair of snowshoes to level up your winter hiking?
+Over the last 8 years, we have tested dozens of models, with the best 12 in our current lineup.
+Our testers have spent hours and miles breaking trail through deep powder in Alaska, strolling groomed paths in Colorado, and approaching alpine objectives in California's Sierra Nevada.
+Regardless of conditions, we put these snowshoes through the wringer to bring you an honest assessment of their performance in real life.

 Uses: Fresh and spring snow, steep terrain | Weight Load: 120 - 220 lbs (25" model)